Bowling Green massacre

 The Bowling Green massacre is a fictitious incident of Islamic terrorism mentioned by Kellyanne Conway, then–counselor to President Donald Trump, in interviews with Cosmopolitan and TMZ on January 29, 2017, and in an interview on the MSNBC news program Hardball with Chris Matthews on February 2, 2017.
-Conway cited it as justification for a travel and immigration ban from seven Muslim-majority countries enacted by United States president Donald Trump.
+Conway cited it as justification for a travel and immigration ban from seven Muslim-majority countries enacted by United States president Trump.
 However, no such massacre occurred.

-The day after the interview, Conway said she misspoke and had been referring to the 2011 arrest of two Iraqi refugees in Bowling Green, Kentucky, on charges including "attempting to provide material support to terrorists and to al-Qaeda in Iraq."
-She stated that she had mentioned the incident because it led previous President Barack Obama to tighten immigration procedures for Iraqi citizens.
+The day after the interview, Conway said she misspoke and had been referring to the 2011 arrest of two Iraqi refugees in Bowling Green, Kentucky, on charges including "attempting to provide material support to terrorists and to al-Qaeda in Iraq".
+She said she had mentioned the incident because it led President Barack Obama to tighten immigration procedures for Iraqi citizens.

-Her false statement went viral and became the top trending topic on Twitter, with many tweets parodying it.
+The false statement went viral and became the top trending topic on Twitter, with many tweets parodying it.
 A website was set up anonymously for the purpose of collecting donations for supposed victims.
 Facebook users used the site's safety check feature to act as if the event were real.
 Mock vigils were held in Kentucky and New York in commemoration.
 It provoked widespread press reaction, with many relating it to Conway's earlier use of the phrase "alternative facts" to describe false statements by White House press secretary Sean Spicer in the wake of Trump's inauguration.